galrodri/Ironhack_Fifa21/README.md

 - A well-commented Jupyter notebook with your analysis.
 - The final dataset after all cleaning and transformations.
 - Repository with your workflow + documentation + code.
-- Visual documentation of Kanban or Trello board link.

 ## Tips & Tricks